Shringirai/xeneta_rate/README.md

-# xeneta_rate
+# Xeneta_rate
 This project is developed to expose an API which is able to pass input parameters and fetch the price details from a database

 # Prerequisites:

-Install python
+1. Install python
-Install MYSQL
+2. Install MYSQL
-Install flask, mysql-connector-python(pip install in cmd)
+3. Install python libraries - flask, mysql-connector-python (pip install in cmd)

 # Instructions to setup and run:
 1. Clone the Github repository on your local machine.